caycat95/python_automation_scripts/README.md

 ### How to use:
 1. Run the script:
    python3 random_pw_gen.py 12
 2. This will print a randomly generated password to your terminal with the length of 12.
 Substitute 12 with any integer you want the password length to be.

+## rename_file.py
+### How to use:
+1. Run the script:
+   python3 rename_file.py /absolute/path/to/file /absolute/path/to/renamed_file
+2. Your file will be renamed in seconds!

-#### Note: These scripts do not have any error-handling and are not custom.
+#### Note: These scripts have little-to-no error-handling and may need tweaking to meet your needs.
 If you need a custom script to suit your needs, please contact me via Github or my freelance profile on Upwork: https://www.upwork.com/freelancers/~016141760e2baf6b36?viewMode=1